andreasRu/lucee-admin-language-editor/README.md

 ## How to run

 To run "Lucee Administrator Language Editor" locally you only need [CommandBox](https://www.ortussolutions.com/products/commandbox) as the only dependency.
-As soon as you have CommandBox installed and this repository downloaded/cloned to your local development machine, open a terminal session, change to the directory **"webroot/"** and type the command **box server start**.
+As soon as you have CommandBox installed and this repository downloaded/cloned to your local development machine and run **server.bat** (win) or **server.sh** (mac & linux).
+Alternatively you can open a terminal session, change to the directory **"webroot/"** and type the command **box server start**.

 ## About "Lucee Admin Language Editor"